More songs that "I AM NOT ASHAMED" to like (What most people call musical guilty pleasures).

 "I'd To Teach The World To Sing" The New Seekers (The best soda pop jingle ever - Anybody that hates this song is stupid!)

 "Artificial Flowers" Bobby Darin (Bobby Darin had a knack for making morbid subjects into great toe-tapping hits.
-Dickie Goodman used this in one of his parodies of
+Dickie Goodman used this in one of his parodies of The Untouchables.)

 "La-La-La-La-La" The Blendells (A Hispanic garage band singing a Stevie Wonder song-that is just cool all over.)